-Stem Cells and Healing Factors From Your Own Body May Improve The Symptoms of Multiple Medical Conditions, Including Severe Arthritis
+Stem Cells and Healing Factors From Your Own Body May Improve Multiple Medical Conditions, Including Severe Arthritis

 It was observed for years that facial fat transfers resulted in not just increased volume, but improved skin texture and quality.
 Over the last few years we've learned that this improvement is due to the quantity of stem cells & other growth and healing factors that are contained in fat.

 Stem cells, and probably even more important, some of the growth and healing factors found in fat, have the ability to stimulate the regeneration of different types of tissues, including cartilage, muscle, bone and fat.

 When stem cells and healing factors and are obtained from your fat or your bone marrow, and then injected back into your body, they're attracted to the signals coming from areas of injury or disease.
 The multiple substances included with and/or released by the stem cells have shown promising results in multiple medical conditions including severe arthritis & orthopedic injuries, cardiac disease, multiple sclerosis, Alzheimer's disease, spinal cord injuries, diabetes, autoimmune diseases, and more.

 In musculoskeletal conditions, stem cell treatments have been successfully used to promote healing of fractures and, when injected into injured or degenerated knees, elbows, shoulders, and hip joints, to stimulate cartilage growth, decrease pain, and increase function.